grafana/Grafana-Alloy-for-Beginners/README.md

   //write a relabel rule to extract the cloud provider from the instance_id label and add it as a new label called cloud_provider
     rule {
-        action        = // TODO: Fill this in target_label  = // TODO: Fill this in
+        action        = "// TODO: Fill this in" target_label  = "// TODO: Fill this in"
-        source_labels = // TODO: Fill this in
+        source_labels = ["// TODO: Fill this in"]
         regex         = "^(aws|gcp|azure)-.+"
         replacement   = "$1"
     }

     // drop the instance_id label from metrics rule {
-        action  = // TODO: Fill this in regex   = // TODO: Fill this in
+        action  = "// TODO: Fill this in" regex   = "// TODO: Fill this in"
     }
 }
 ```